tsenying/CarND-Behavioral-Cloning-P3/writeup_report.md

 This architecture does not have pooling or dropout layers.
 This empirical finding is congruous with the Nvidia DAVE2 model.

+The project results shows a simplified Nvidia model can be used to address a simplified environment of the simulator.

 ### Futures